numtide/system-manager/documentation/docs/getting-started.md

 sudo env PATH="$PATH" nix run 'github:numtide/system-manager' -- switch --flake .
 ```

-This will create a system service called `say-hello` (which comes from the line `config.systemd.services.say-hello`) in a unit file at `/etc/systemd/system/say-hello.service` with the following inside it:
+This will create a system service called `say-hello` (the name comes from the line `config.systemd.services.say-hello`) in a unit file at `/etc/systemd/system/say-hello.service` with the following inside it:

 ```
 [Unit]